A Kalman Filter based Low Complexity Throughput Prediction Algorithm for 5G Cellular Networks: Exploratory Data Analysis

 \subsubsection{\textbf{MN-Wild}}

-The dataset in \cite{Narayanan2021} has been organised by collecting 5G throughput in Minneapolis, MN, where service providers Verizon and TMobile have both deployed 5G networks.
+The dataset in \cite{Narayanan2021} contains 5G throughput collected in Minneapolis, MN, where service providers Verizon and TMobile have both deployed 5G networks.
 The detailed description of MN-Wild dataset is provided in \cite{Narayanan2021}.
 We have further divided the MN-Wild dataset into three subsets, as in Table \ref{tab:dataset_det}.